Aliases for DNA2 Gene

 GeneCards Summary for DNA2 Gene

 DNA2 (DNA Replication Helicase/Nuclease 2) is a Protein Coding gene.
 Diseases associated with DNA2 include Progressive External Ophthalmoplegia With Mitochondrial Dna Deletions, Autosomal Dominant 6 and Seckel Syndrome 8.
-Among its related pathways are DNA Double-Strand Break Repair and Telomere C-strand (Lagging Strand) Synthesis.
-GO annotations related to this gene include ATPase activity and 4 iron, 4 sulfur cluster binding.
+Among its related pathways are DNA Double-Strand Break Repair and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and 4 iron, 4 sulfur cluster binding.
 An important paralog of this gene is HELZ2.